medvedevgroup/HowDeSBT/tutorial/README.md

 EXPERIMENT20 46592  27136  19456
 ```

-So the largest number of distinct kmers is 92864.
+The largest number of distinct kmers is 92,864.
 If we want a bloom filter
-with a 10% false positive rate, we can determine the appropriate size like
+with a 10% false positive rate, we can determine the appropriate size using the
-this
+simple_bf_size_estimate script.

 ```bash
 ./scripts/simple_bf_size_estimate.py 92864 0.10